zplu/zplu.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD student at University of Maryland.
-My research applies machine learning and econometrics methods to address marketing problems.
+I am a Ph.D. student at the University of Maryland.
+My research applies machine learning and econometric methods to address marketing problems.

+I am a methodologist working on explainable AI and novel adaptation of research methods to marketing.
+Currently I am working on AI-generated customer journeys for consumer privacy protection, drawing inspiration from how large language models (LLMs) generate sentences.
+In my first essay, "AI for Customer Journeys: A Transformer Approach," I propose a transformer-based framework that models customer-firm interactions over time, similar to how a sentence is modeled as a sequence of words by Large Language Models.
+I improve the original transformer architecture to account for customer heterogeneity, and facilitate model learning by sharing knowledge across different types of touchpoint predictions.
+The model significantly outperforms existing benchmarks in predicting customer journeys, as demonstrated through both empirical comparisons and extensive simulations.
+With firms facing increasing privacy regulations, I'm now exploring a novel solution that integrates AI-generated customer journeys with aggregate-level marketing mix data, mitigating the effects of data fragmentation.

+Before joining the PhD program, I received my background training in physics at Fudan University in Shanghai.
+I will be on the job market in the summer of 2025.

 <!---